 “He trusted his team, just kept winning, and will see the million-dollar payday that few champions see,” he added.

-Kambosos is likely to clear well over a million dollars for what will be his first championship fight.
+Kambosos is likely to clear well over a million dollars for his first championship fight.